-16.2.3 Quality control and quality assurance procedures
+Quality control and quality assurance procedures

-Regarding energy generation, as mentioned in the previous section (16.2.2), each solar park is equipped with two electricity meters-a primary meter and a redundant backup meter-to ensure accurate measurement in case the primary meter fails.
+Regarding energy generation, as mentioned in the previous section (16.2.2), each solar park is equipped with primary electricity meter/s and redundant backup meter/s-to ensure accurate measurement in case the primary meter/s fails.
 In the event of any meter failure, the project developer will follow the procedures outlined in the "Sistema de Medición Comercial" (SMEC) and CAMMESA regulations.
 Additionally, if any other emergency prevents accurate measurement of power generation or if data is lost due to a monitoring failure, no emission reductions will be claimed for that period until the meters are functioning correctly again and reliable data is available.